inlays-onlays-header.jpg

 What is the difference between fillings, inlays and onlays?

-Fillings, inlays and onlays are all used to combat early signs of tooth decay.
-While a white filling is made from a composite resin material that can be moulded to fill a cavity, inlays and onlays are custom-made restorations that are bonded over the top of the existing tooth.
-An inlay is placed inside the edges of the tooth, while an onlay sits over the top of the tooth.
+What they have in common is that they’re all used to combat early signs of tooth decay.
+A white filling is made from a composite resin material which is moulded to fill a cavity.
+Dental inlays and onlays on the other hand, are custom-made restorations that are bonded over the top of an existing tooth.
+An inlay dental restoration is placed inside the edges of a tooth, while an onlay sits over the top of a tooth.

 What is the difference between inlays/onlays and crowns?

-Because inlays and onlays are designed to treat the earlier stages of tooth decay, there is typically less preparation treatment required than for a crown.
+Inlays and onlays in dentistry are designed to treat the earlier stages of tooth decay.
+There is generally less preparation treatment required compared to a crown.

 How are inlays and onlays applied?

-Like crowns, inlays and onlays require the patient to provide a dental impression, which is sent to a dental technician who creates a tailor-made ‘tooth’.
-Patients receive a temporary filling in-between dental appointments.
-When the inlay or onlay is ready, your dentist will permanently bond it into place.
+Like crowns, they require the patient to provide a dental impression.
+This is then sent to a dental technician who creates the tailor-made ‘tooth’.
+In between dental appointments, patients will receive a temporary filling.
+When your dental inlay or onlay is ready, your dentist will permanently bond it into the right place.

 How long do inlays and onlays last?

-Typically, inlays and onlays are more durable than fillings and can last as long as 10 years or more.
+On average, inlays and onlays for teeth are more durable than fillings, and they can last as long as 10 years or sometimes more with regular oral health maintenance.

 Ready for the next step?